The importance of IT obsolescence management for small businesses

 Equipment also rarely works in isolation — one piece of faulty equipment will have knock-on effects on the rest of operations.
-Similarly, when upgrading older equipment, businesses might need to upgrade other systems to ensure all equipment is compatible.
+Similarly, when upgrading older IT equipment, businesses might need to upgrade other systems to ensure all equipment is compatible.

 Obsolescence will always be a by-product of continuous technological advances.
 The best way to reduce cyber security and downtime risks is to prepare effectively and take proactive steps to manage obsolescence.
 With a proactive obsolescence management plan in place, businesses can track the lifespan of products and ensure that IT and operational technology are always protected, improving productivity and reducing costs.